tidylang2026/tidylang2026.github.io/4_submission_guidelines.md

 #### **System Output Format**

-Participants must submit a single output file (.txt format) containing a score for every trial specified in the trial file.
-The output file must follow the same order as the trial file and add a third column with the score.
+Participants must submit a output file (.txt format) containing a score for every trial specified in the trial file.
+The output file must follow the same order as the trial file and add a third column with the similarity score.
 The format for each line is:

 ```
 enrollment_file    test_file    score